CLAT Exam > CLAT Notes > Legal Reasoning for CLAT > The Judiciary

 • However, he can be appointed by the Government to any other position, as there is no bar on their appointment.

 • The salary and the benefits of the judges are determined by the Parliament from time to time.
-The salaries allowances and pensions of the judges and the staff are charged on the consolidated fund of India and are non-votable by the Parliament.
+The salaries, allowances, and pensions of the judges and the staff are charged on the consolidated fund of India and are non-votable by the Parliament.

 Appointments of Judges of Supreme Court

 • The judges of the Supreme Court are appointed by the President in consultation with the Chief Justice of the Supreme Court.
-This system of appointment is known as 'Collegium System' which consist of Chief Justice and four senior most judges of Supreme Court appointing judges to Supreme Court and different High Courts.
+This system of appointment is known as 'Collegium System' which consist of the Chief Justice and four senior most judges of Supreme Court appointing judges to Supreme Court and different High Courts.

 • Recently Parliament passed a law, National Judicial Appointment Commission Act 2015 (99th amendment of the constitution) which changed the system of appointment of judges.